Share

 - Donate used garments to a local charity, Fashion students or schools

-If you don't want to do it yourself and with all honesty you prefer to shop new items - The best solution is to buy from us.
+If you don't want to do it yourself and with all honesty you prefer to shop for new items - The best solution is to buy from us.

 All items on our store are recycled and if required to be refurbished for a new lifetime.